minio/minio-dotnet/Docs/API.md

 |  |
 |---|
 |`public MinioClient(string endpoint, string accessKey = "", string secretKey = "", string region="", string sessionToken="")`   |
-| Creates Minio client object with given endpoint.AccessKey,secretKey, region and sessionToken are optional parameters,and can be omitted for anonymous access.
+| Creates MinIO client object with given endpoint.AccessKey,secretKey, region and sessionToken are optional parameters,and can be omitted for anonymous access.
   The client object uses Http access by default.
 To use Https, chain method WithSSL() to client object to use secure transfer protocol   |